 Aristo Pharmaceuticals Pvt Ltd

 Glybovin 1.25 Tablet 10's should be taken with food to avoid an upset stomach.Glybovin 1.25 Tablet 10's should be taken at the same time of the day each time for the best results.
-Your doctor will decide what dose should be taken for better advice and it can change timely depending upon your condition.
+Your doctor will decide what dose should be taken for better advice, and it can change timely depending upon your condition.
 A common side effect of Glybovin 1.25 Tablet 10's is low blood glucose levels characterized by dizziness, sweating, palpitations, hunger pangs, dry mouth, skin, etc. To avoid hypoglycaemia, you should not miss meals and should carry some form of sugar along with you.
-Other side effects include taste change, nausea, diarrhoea, stomach pain, headache, upper respiratory symptoms.
+Other side effects include taste change, nausea, diarrhoea, stomach pain, headache, and upper respiratory symptoms.

 Type-2 diabetes mellitus

 Glybovin 1.25 Tablet 10's contains Glibenclamide a 'sulfonylurea' which decreases raised blood sugar levels by stimulating insulin release from the beta cells located in the pancreas (insulin-secreting organ).
 In a nutshell, it prevents the blood glucose levels from rising to very high levels, thus keeping your diabetes under control.
 Glybovin 1.25 Tablet 10's shows optimum effects when taken along with healthy lifestyle changes like weight loss, regular exercise, healthy diet, etc.